|

 centre.

-The interior layout
+The old interior layout

 The first floor has a viewing area over the airport runways

-Some exhibits are interactive
+Some exhibits were interactive

-There are several cabinet displays
+There were several cabinet displays